arkandias/geyser/README.md

    ![Keycloak master realm login page](docs/images/keycloak/12_identity_providers.png)

-**_N.B.
-Users with a Keycloak account will not automatically have access to Geyser.
+**_Note: Users with a Keycloak account will not automatically have access to Geyser.
 Keycloak is only used to authenticate users with their email address.
 Access is configured from within the app._**